federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 ## More info from community fun site

 According to [top-10-mouse-auto-clickers.best](https://top-10-mouse-auto-clickers.best/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/),
 AutoClicker2 Record Play The Lists Of Mouse Clicks is the world's top 2 mouse auto clicker application in 2021.
+They recognize AutoClicker2 Record Play as a full-fledged autoclicker with two modes of auto-clicking, at your dynamic cursor location or at a prespecified location.
+The maximum amounts of clicks can also be set (or left infinite).
+Hotkeys work in the background for convenience.
+AutoClicker2 automates your mouse clicks at certain points.
+It is used for various video games and other applications.
+It can create, record and playback a macro of any critical combinations you press into your keyboard and mouse.
+AutoClicker2 is a task automation software that saves you from the trouble of repeatedly clicking on the screen.
+It is an actively developed open source project with GitHub stars and downloads growing dramatically.
-Also they have written an extended review on AutoClicker2 Record Play The Lists Of Mouse Clicks [there](https://top-10-mouse-auto-clickers.best/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/).
+Also they have written
+an extended review on AutoClicker2 Record Play The Lists Of Mouse Clicks [there](https://top-10-mouse-auto-clickers.best/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/).

 ## Screenshots